phoe/protest/doc/protocol.md

 This element expands into a call to the value of `*CONFIG-CALLBACK*` with the configuration entry's `NAME`, `VALUE-TYPE`, `MANDATORYP` as required parameters and `INITIAL-VALUE` as an optional parameter.

+If a documentation string is provided, it is set via `SETF DOCUMENTATION` of documentation type `CONFIG`.

 ## Example